Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 last_report = now;

-now - last_report yields a duration object, and calling count() gives the duration in seconds (a double).
-The type safety of the chrono library shines here: different time points and durations have different types, so they can't be mixed up.
+now - last_report yields a duration object, and calling count() returns the number of seconds (as a double).
+The type safety of the chrono library is evident here: different time points and durations have distinct types, preventing confusion.

-Speed is calculated by dividing the number of bytes copied by the total elapsed time.
-Note that we check elapsed.count() > 1e-9; although theoretically it shouldn't be zero, with floating-point math, defensive programming is always good.
+We calculate the speed by dividing the number of bytes copied by the total elapsed time.
+Note the check for elapsed.count() > 1e-9.
+While it theoretically shouldn't be zero, with floating-point arithmetic, defensive programming is always good practice.

 Flushing and Closing